Resilience, Self-Care, and ‘Battle Buddies’ for Behavioral Health Professionals

 “I do yoga and meditation.
 I try to make sure that I have regular exercise.
 All of those help me to ground myself and decompress.”

 When she’s deployed, Dr. Felder also has a very important resource - “battle buddies.”
-A battle buddy is a trusted colleague that will call her out if they see her in distress.
+A battle buddy is a trusted colleague who will call her out if they see her in distress.
 That is the person that comes to her to say, “hey, you know you're not headed in the right direction.”

-“The idea is that with your battle buddy you don't become defensive.
-You say, ‘Let me let me take a moment and evaluate this - yes you're right,’” Dr. Felder said.
+“The idea is that with your battle buddy, you don't become defensive.
+You say, ‘Let me let me take a moment and evaluate this - yes, you're right,’” Dr. Felder said.

 If she does get angry, the battle buddy knows it’s their job to be the calm one.
 “The battle buddy - they do not back down.
 They stand their ground,” she said.

-All of us in behavioral health might take a cue from Dr. Felder and find our own battle buddies, and then be a battle buddy for someone else.
+All of us in behavioral health might take a cue from Dr. Felder and find our own battle buddies and then be a battle buddy for someone else.